nicklockwood/JPNG/README.md

 Cross-platform functions
 --------------------------

-    CGImageRef CGImageCreateWithJPNGData(NSData *data);
+    CGImageRef CGImageCreateWithJPNGData(NSData *data, BOOL forceDecompression);

 This method creates a CGImage object from JPNG encoded data.
-It is the responsibility of the caller to release this CGImage object using CGImageRelease();
+It is the responsibility of the caller to release this CGImage object using CGImageRelease(...).
+The forceDecompression argument determines if the image data should be decompressed in advance, or whether decompression can be deferred until later.
+It is advisable to set this argument to YES to improve drawing performance, unless you are planning to decompress the image yourself later by drawing it into a new CGContext.

     NSData *CGImageJPNGRepresentation(CGImageRef image, CGFloat quality);